 6. Breakdown of Your Products and Services

-It’s a good idea to mention your suppliers, too.
-If you know how much it’ll cost to make your products and how much money you’re hoping to bring in, those are great details to add.
-You’ll need to list anything related to patents and copyright concerns as well.
+This is where you should mention your suppliers, as well as other key information about how much it will cost to make your products and how much money you are hoping to bring in.
+You should also list here all relevant information pertaining to patents and copyright concerns as well.

 7. Marketing Plan

-In your business plan, it’s important to describe how you intend to get your products and services in front of potential clients.
-That’s what marketing is all about.
-As you pinpoint the steps you’re going to take to promote your products, you’ll need to mention the budget you’ll need to implement your strategies.
+This is where you describe how you intend to get your products and services in front of your target customers.
+Break down here the steps that you will take to promote your products and the budget that you will need to implement your strategies.

 8. Sales Strategy